AgOpenGPS-Official/AgOpenGPS-Documentation/content/hardware/Other-components/CANBUS.md

 It has a button to engage but it never worked.
 Easier to add your own button.
 Otherwise it's the same deal: Find the pins with the right can message.
 Add your controller and off you go.

-If you want to learn how to sniff the CANBUS and find out joystick codes etc, watch this: https://youtu.be/O01Fy4dBw6s

-Once you have the board assembled and flashed use Arduino IDE or similar tool to do the necessary configuration via the Service menu over Serial.
-Usually we set P for Panda mode at 460k (just like the AIO board) Select the brand we should emulate.

 # How to engage steering?

 Make sure that: